Yichang Hubei, China Travel Guide

 Celebrated in June, this festival showcases traditional dragon boat races on rivers and the eating of zongzi (sticky rice dumplings).

-Occurring in September or October, this festival features family gatherings, eating mooncakes, and admiring the full moon.
+Occurring in September or October, this festival features family gatherings, eating mooncakes, and admiring the complete moon.

 These may occur in rural areas, showing regional traditions.
-Specifics on these is mainly in Chinese.
+Specifics on these is mainly in The chinese language.

 Find opportunities to relax and rejuvenate during your explorations.